 How to Monitor Chlorine

 We offer various products to confidently monitor chlorine in both settings to ensure the health of aquatic species.
 Chlorine is commonly measured with testing strips or chemical test kits.
 Test strips are not ideal as they can be inaccurate and prone to contamination.
 Chemical test kits rely on the human eye to measure color change, which can be subjective.

 Our HC Checkers bridge the gap between simple chemical test kits and professional instrumentation.
 The HI711 Total Chlorine Checker HC is an effective way to analyze total chlorine in a range of 0.00 to 3.50ppm, which is ideal for your water source.
 Our HI701 Free Chlorine Checker HC provides a simple and easy to use way of examining the level of Free Chlorine in your source water which can negatively impact the health of your system and damage your reverse osmosis membranes.

 The HI761 Total Chlorine Ultra Low Range Checker is a great way to analyze chlorine in your system housing aquatic life.
 Measuring total chlorine in a range of 0 to 500 parts per billion can ensure that minuscule levels of chlorine are not present in your water, which can impact the health of marine or freshwater life.
-Using a combination of Checkers to monitor various forms of Chlorine at various levels gives any aquarist or aquaculture technician a confident look at their Chlorine levels.
+Using a combination of multiple Checkers to monitor various forms of Chlorine at various levels gives any aquarist or aquaculture technician a confident look at their Chlorine levels.
 This ensures the health of their system is not negatively impacted by chlorine or their neutralization methods are effectively working.
 Visit our website and measure your chlorine with confidence.